JDElite Flowchart Builder User Guide

 - Delete the selected file of folder

 The layout structure of the canvas is the same for the three supported diagram types.
 The nodes are positioned on a rectangular dynamic grid that consists of layers across the flow direction and lanes along the flow direction.
 They are allocated in the cells at the intersections.
 The connection links are traced along the pipes between the layers and between the lanes.
 All these areas are highlighted when the mouse is moved over.
-The layers and the lanes take up considerably larger space than the tiny space taken from the pipes.
+The layers and the lanes take up considerably larger space than the tiny space taken up by the pipes.

 When a node icon is dragged from the palette to the canvas, or when a node is dragged to a different position, only the cells accepting the particular node are highlighted: